HelloNishit/chatapp-rsocket/README.md

 # chatapp-rsocket
-This is example app for rsocket
+This is a chat example app for rsocket/websocket

+* Technology
+** Spring boot
+** Angular